quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 	    time.sleep(1)
 	```

- 4. Follow steps 8 and 9 in the preceding section to deploy the `Engine Data Source.` You do not need to modify the deployment settings.
+ 4. Follow steps 8 and 9 in the preceding section to deploy the `Engine Data Source.`

 	![pipeline](./images/pipeline_view.png){width=600}

- 5. Click on the `Engine Model` deployment to view the deployment details,  where you can see the application logs indicating the simulation is running with the throttle angle data streamed from the `Engine Data Source`:
+ 5. Click on the `Engine Model` deployment to view the deployment details and application logs:

 	![deployment details](./images/simulink_deployment_details.png){width=600}

- 6. Next, click on `Data explorer` on the left navigation panel, select `Live data` from the top menu, and select the topic you chose for the output of the Simulink model, the stream, and the parameters as shown in the figure below to view the live simulation:
+ 6. Next, click on `Data explorer` on the left navigation panel, select `Live data` from the top menu, and select the output topic, the stream, and the parameters as shown in the figure below to see the live simulation:

 	![data explorer](./images/simulink_data_explorer.png){width=600}

 ## Working with different MATLAB versions

-Quix supports all versions of MATLAB with support for MATLAB runtime API.
-Because it takes quite a while to install and configure MATLAB dependencies, we have created container images with MATLAB R2023a preinstalled and tested with specific Python and .NET versions, which you can find in our [Docker Hub](https://hub.docker.com/u/quixanalytics){target=_blank}.
-You can modify the following dockerfiles to use a different version of MATLAB, Python or .NET.
-If you need any assistance, get in touch with our support.
+Quix supports all versions of MATLAB with support for MATLAB Runtime API.
+To reduce build-time, Quix [Docker Hub](https://hub.docker.com/u/quixanalytics){target=_blank} maintains images with MATLAB R2023a, Python and .NET LTS versions pre-installed.
+Modify the following dockerfiles to use a different version of MATLAB, Python or .NET:

 === "Python"